bjornicus/Resume/README.md

   Senior Software Development Engineer & Engineering Manager
     - Lead the creation of a scalable service platform built on Hashicorp consul, nomad, and vaut using immutable infrasructure
     - Maintain and evolve engineering platform (Azure dev ops pipelines and build/release agents)
-    - Design and author new microservices, refactor, maintain, and opperate existing services
+    - Design and author new microservices; refactor, maintain, and opperate existing services
     - Implement security compliance features for FedRAMP certification effort.
-    - Participate in work and capacity planning
+    - Participate in work planning
     - Goal setting and 1-1s with reports
     - Mentor other engineers
 * Hoylu - March 2017 - March 2020